syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Load the template document
+'Loads the template document

 Dim document As New WordDocument("Template.docx")

-'Set the location to extract images
+'Sets the location to extract images

 document.SaveOptions.HtmlExportImagesFolder = "D:\Data\"

-'Save the document as html file
+'Saves the document as html file

 Dim export As New HTMLExport()

 export.SaveAsXhtml(document, "Template.html")

-'Close the document
+'Closes the document

 document.Close()